 All across the United States, people are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
-New Mexico expanded opportunities for cottage food producers in 2021 with the passage of the Homemade Food Act.
-Previously, New Mexico homemade food producers faced a complex maze of regulations.
-They had to submit detailed business plans, pass rigorous home inspections, and keep samples from each processed batch for 14 days after production.
-Inspectors sometimes required thousands of dollars in kitchen upgrades.
-The old rules, enforced by the New Mexico Environment Department, also banned online sales and in-home sales.
-The new rules allow New Mexico cottage food producers to sell a wide variety of products with little hassle.
+In 2021, New Mexico greatly expanded opportunities for cottage food producers in 2021 with the passage of the Homemade Food Act.

 New Mexico cottage food types

 |Food Varieties||New Mexico|

 |What Shelf-Stable Foods Can I Sell in New Mexico?||No restrictions|